 Can I turn my garage into an ADU?

 Maybe.
-It's almost guaranteed that your garage does not meet the required setbacks, and so you'll need a variance.
-That would probably get approved, maybe, but I can't promise that.
+It's almost guaranteed that your garage does not meet the required setbacks, and though there are some aspects that are grandfathered in, you'll often end up needing a variance.
+That variance would probably get approved, maybe, but I can't promise that.

 What about putting the ADU above my garage?

 Also maybe.
 Same setback issue, plus you'll start getting into the max height issue.
 Max height on an ADU is 20 feet which can create challenges in creating adequate living space on a second floor and stair clearances and ceiling insulation.
 People tend to overvalue something that is already there.
-If you want a detached ADU the best thing might be to raze the garage and build the structure you actually want.
-Then again, if you're in a historic district you might not be able to do that.
+If you want a detached ADU the best thing might be to build it in a different location on your site or raze the garage and build it there (or close to there, depending on the setbacks.)
+If you're in a historic district you might not be able to do that.

 How do we apply?